 If taxpayers choose not to comply with the host state's changes to the domestic law in response to GloBE, they may initiate arbitration.
 While they may succeed on liability, they would most likely lose on damages, assuming the taxpayer is required to pay the tax elsewhere.
 However, this assumes that the court or tribunal would take notice of the reduction of tax on another affiliate in another country.
-Even where this is not the case, companies may for practical reasons opt to pay the host government where operations are conducted rather than the country of the UPE.
+Even where this is not the case, companies may for practical reasons opt to pay the host government where operations are conducted rather than the country of the UPE paying a top-up tax under an IIR or the country of a constituent entity paying top-up tax under a UTPR.

 The OECD could help support developing countries with respect to stabilization by strongly encouraging companies to comply with unilateral disclosure requirements, and courts and tribunals to adopt a realistic view of damages relating to GloBE specifically.
-Countries that remain concerned about their ability to secure the minimum tax using this approach could also negotiate a contract amendment, formalizing the obligation to pay the QDMT.
+Countries that remain concerned about their ability to secure the minimum tax using this approach could also negotiate a contract amendment, formalizing the obligation to pay the QDMT as discussed in Approach 2.